ALL ABOUT HEALTH CARE FSAs

 If your FSA has a grace period, you have an additional two months and 15 days after the end of your plan year to spend your FSA funds.

-If your FSA includes the carryover feature, you may be able to carry over up to $500 in unused funds to the next plan year.
-Your employer sets your carryover amount.
+If your FSA includes the carryover feature, you may be able to carry over up to $550 in unused funds to the next plan year.
+For 2022, the carryover limit is $570.
+However, your employer sets your carryover amount.

 If your FSA doesn’t have a grace period or the carryover feature, you may have a run out period.
 This gives you more time to submit claims for eligible expenses that you incurred during the plan year.
 Any funds left in your FSA after the run out period will be forfeited.